canonical/snapd/docs/interfaces.md

 * Auto-Connect: yes

-### pluggable-storage

-Can access files from pluggable storage in /media and /run/media

-* Auto-Connect: no

 ### pulseaudio

 Can access the PulseAudio sound server which allows for sound playback in games and media application.
 Recording not supported but will be in a future release.

 * Auto-Connect: yes

+### removable-media

+Can access files from removable media in /media and /run/media

+* Auto-Connect: no

 ### screen-inhibit-control